How to join the Knights

 "ARE THE KNIGHTS A SECRET ORGANIZATION?"

 Many Knights would bust up laughing at this question.
 No, contrary to some conspiracy theorists out there, the Knights are not a secret organization.
-We keep the ceremonials (initiations) a secret in order to keep these Exemplifications a surprise and not spoil them—they are less impresssive if you already know what's going to happen.
+At one time, we kept the ceremonials (initiations) a secret in order to keep these degree exemplifications a surprise and not spoil them, but that was changed and now initiations are public events.
 And business meetings, much like a corporate board meeting, are restricted to the membership to prevent distractions, but what happens at the business meetings is not a secret and can be freely discussed.

 "WON'T MY WIFE TO FEEL LEFT OUT?"